If you've ever tried a ValidationEntry, you'll notice we use some special characters:

 If you're still using python 2.x (not recomended), you'll need to use a little extra magic:

 TICK=u"\u2714" CROSS=u"\u2716" app.addLabel("tick", TICK) app.addLabel("cross", CROSS)

-u in front of the string, you tell Python it is a Unicode character.
+u before the string, you tell Python to expect a unicode character.

 (In fact, it calls the Unicode function, converting the string data into Unicode.)